paladin-t/c4gpu/README.md

 Read the `test/test.bas` and `test/test.vert` for a quick tutorial.
 You could also read the `src/shell/c4g.cpp` to see how to use it with C/C++ programs.

-A common workflow as follow.
+A common workflow works as follow.

 	rt = runtime() ' Creates a C4GRT instance.
 	p0 = rt.add_pass() ' Adds an evaluation pass.